demospace-ai/coaster/backend/server/README.md

 make migrate
 ```

 7. Configure GCloud Secret Manager

 You'll need to [install the gcloud CLI](https://cloud.google.com/sdk/docs/install).

 You'll also need to be added to the Fabra Developer Google Cloud project.
 Ask Nick for help here.

-Once you've been added, you can login via `gcloud auth login`.
+Once you've been added, you can login via `gcloud auth application-default login`.

 8. Build and run the server